farhadmfar/ace/README.md

 ### Dataset

 MedCaus is a causal dataset with 15,000 sentences.
 Each sentence in this dataset has been labeled with '0' or '1', which indicates existance of causal relationship in the sentence.
-Furthermore, each token of the sentence has been labeled with respect to their role in a causal relation (cause, effect, or causal connective).
+Furthermore, each token of a sentence has been labeled with respect to their role in a causal relation (cause, effect, causal connective, or none).